alvinylt/gopher/README.md

 The third situation applies in `test_external_servers()` with a 5-second limit.

+### Receiving Server's Response through Multiple Packets

+The built-in `recv()` function reads the responses from the server.
+The server might send it with multiple packets.
+In `indexing()`, for example, a while loop is used to read the response from the server and write it to the buffer until the server disconnects.

+We set `BUFFER_SIZE` is 65536 bytes as this is reasonable size limit for most directory indices on a Gopher server.
+It can be adjusted if the user of this program has specific needs.

 ### Handling Edge Cases: Malformed or Non-Standard Responses

 A well-implemented server's directory index response should include four pieces